Learn why it’s important to use time tracking for freelancers and how to get started to set up more accurate and automated invoicing for your clients.

 As you may have guessed, time tracking ultimately involves a clock of some kind.
 But time tracking tools will vary in their capabilities.
 Sometimes they’re as simple as the stopwatch feature you’d find on almost any modern smartphone.
 You just hit the “on” button when you start working on a project and then hit the “stop” button when you’ve stopped working on it.

-However, time tracking for freelancers requires a bit more than just a start and a stop button that identifies the number of hours and minutes you’ve worked.
-When you’re tracking time, you need the ability to easily distinguish what tracked time is associated with what clients.
+However, time tracking for freelancers requires a bit more than just a start and a stop button that identifies the number of working hours and minutes.
+When you’re tracking time, you need the ability to easily distinguish what time entries are associated with what clients.
 And ideally, a time tracking app for freelancers will connect to an invoicing function so you don’t have to crunch all the numbers yourself.

-Should I Use a Time Tracking App for Freelancers?
+Should I Use Time Tracking Software for Freelancers?

 The simple answer here is “yes”.
-Every freelancer or small business owner can benefit from time tracking and billing software.
+Every freelancer or small business owner can benefit from time tracking and billing software, whether it be a mobile app or desktop app.
 How you can benefit from one will depend on the method that you use to bill clients.
 Let’s look at both use cases.

 With per-project billing, you and a client determine how much the project is worth before you work out the final contract.
 Once the contract is created and signed and work commences, how that amount is paid out can vary.
 For example, you might ask the client for an up-front deposit, or you might send an invoice at different phases of the project.
 Many freelancers ask for payment upon completion of the entire project.